fhaive/KNeMAP/README.md

 ## Files

-/data/HL60_combined.csv - the pre-processed expression data (FC) of the CMAP HL60 cells, as described in the manuscript
+/data/HL60_small.csv - the pre-processed expression data (FC) of the CMAP HL60 cells, as described in the manuscript.
+This file only contains 50 drugs, the complete file can be found on Zenodo.

-/data/MCF7_combined.csv - the pre-processed expression data (FC) of the CMAP MCF7 cells, as described in the manuscript
+/data/MCF7_small.csv - the pre-processed expression data (FC) of the CMAP MCF7 cells, as described in the manuscript.
+This file only contains 50 drugs, the complete file can be found on Zenodo.

-/data/PC3_combined:csv - the pre-processed expression data (FC) of the CMAP PC3 cells, as described in the manuscript
+/data/PC3_small.csv - the pre-processed expression data (FC) of the CMAP PC3 cells, as described in the manuscript.
+This file only contains 50 drugs, the complete file can be found on Zenodo.

 /data/communities.csv - community assignment of the prior network nodes; the IDs can be mapped to Ensembl IDs via /data/prior_gene_mapping.txt